 As you prepare to fight two-spotted spider mite damage, it helps to understand the pest’s life cycle.
 Here is a summary of what happens.

 The mature female two-spotted spider mites overwinter on host plants.
 They pass the winter either under the host plant’s bark or else on the base of neighbor plants.
 In spring, the females mate.
-They lay 2 to 6 eggs a day on the bottom side of the host plants’ leaves, laying perhaps 100 in their short lifetime.
+They lay two to six eggs a day on the bottom side of the host plants’ leaves, laying perhaps 100 in their short lifetime.
 In less than a week, the eggs hatch.
 The new mites lose their exoskeletons three times in their first few weeks.
-They then become mature adult mites, mate and lay eggs.
+They then become mature adult mites, mate, and lay eggs.